There's A Pearl In Our Oyster Work

 New Video!
 Oyster Restoration in Great Bay & Gulf of Maine

 Great Bay Oyster Restoration Fact Sheet (new April 2014)

 The eastern oyster (Crassostrea virginica) has historically played a vital role in the ecology of Great Bay Estuary.
-As many as 1,000 acres of live oyster reef may have covered the estuary in1970, but now over 90% of oysters are lost due to pollution, harvest, and disease.
-Without oysters, Great Bay Estuary is lacking the natural filtration capacity to maintain healthy eelgrass beds as nitrogen and siltation increase.
+As many as 1,000 acres of live oyster reef may have covered the estuary in1970, but over 90% of oysters were lost due to pollution, harvest, and disease.
+Without oysters, Great Bay Estuary is lacking the natural filtration capacity to maintain healthy eelgrass beds and fish nurseries as nitrogen and siltation increase.
 Now with our help, the oysters are making a big comeback.

 From the volunteer oyster conservationists who raise young spat in cages off their docks to the scientists who reconstruct historic reef sites for the juvenile oysters to call home, our approach literally takes a village.
 Below are just a few of our many stories!

-After 7 years, the Oyster Conservationist Program has grown to 39 families strong.
+After 9 years, the Oyster Conservationist Program has grown to include 75 families and businesses.
 See how this year's efforts stack up.
 View

 Curious about the process?
 Take a peek at this all-in-one slide detailing the volunteer "life cycle".
 Download